ylify/MLGs/README.md

 # MLGs
-Mollusca Linkage groups constructed by the representative species from Conchifera and Aculifera, which enables to investigate the chromosomal event.
+Mollusca Linkage groups (N=20) constructed by the representative species from Conchifera and Aculifera, which enables researchers to investigate the chromosomal event in species with the chromosome-level genome.